 If you are lucky, your pooch only swallowed a little, which means they’ll most likely pass it in a stool.
-So, for the next few days, check their stool for any traces or aluminum or bleeding.
-This may require waiting for the feces to dry a little, take some disposable chopsticks and breaking it apart.
+So, for the next few days, check their stool for any traces of aluminum or bleeding.
+This may require waiting for the feces to dry a little, take some disposable chopsticks, and break them apart.

 What To Watch For If Your Dog Eats Aluminum

 Besides checking their stools regularly, you may notice your dog not behaving normally.
 Here are some things to watch for.

 - Excessive drooling